The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Dust opacity model

-For the continuum component, we chose amorphous carbonaceous grains as they are featureless in our wavelength range.
-We note that we do not directly constrain the nature of the continuum-emitting grains due to the lack of spectral features.
-Other species, such as iron, could also be used as an alternative to carbon.
+We chose amorphous carbonaceous grains for the continuum component, as they have no emission features in our wavelength range.
+Other species (e.g. iron) may present a valid alternative.

 Decoupling the opacities (Eq.~\ref{eq:verticalOpticalDepth}) enables a unique silicate-to-carbonaceous ratio for the disc component (Sect.~\ref{sec:modelling:modelComponents:asymTempGradDisc}).
-This fit method yields a reasonable, albeit imperfect, approximation of the \textit{N}-band (silicate) opacity (see Fig.~\ref{fig:dustOpacityFit}).
-As we do not focus on quantitative dust spectroscopy, we replace the silicate feature of the best-fit model with that from the observed data via
+This fit method yields a reasonable, albeit imperfect, approximation of the \textit{N}-band silicate opacity (see Fig.~\ref{fig:dustOpacityFit}).
+We replace the silicate feature of the best-fit model with that from the observed data, using